 If you follow high-school baseball or the bat-collector corner of Instagram, you’ve seen it: a new Combat Spec A1 colorway seems to drop every few weeks, each one with a slick name, a limited run, and a countdown to sellout.
-Mint Chip.
+It started with the Sandstorm — a run of just 500 individually numbered bats — and the list has only grown since: Mint Militia.
+Cookies & Cream.
+Stang.
+Racer.
+Midnight Rodeo (Saddle Up, Arena, Work to Shine).
+Not My First Rodeo.
+Mess with the Bull.
+Greatest Show On Dirt.
 Baja.
-Midnight Rodeo.
-Not My First Rodeo.
+Country Club (Aces, Swing Easy, Go Long).
 Shooters Shoot.
-Country Club.
+Big Barrels.
+Sandstorm Anniversary.
+Mint Chip.
+The Realtree-camo “Hunter” from the Outdoor drop.
+And the whole Cookie Jar wave — Cookie Monster, Cookies N Cream, and the freshly dropped “Crumb Reaper.”
 It can feel like a new bat every time — so let’s clear up the one thing that matters most for a player or parent deciding what to buy.

 Worth saying up front, because the hype blurs it: the Spec A1 is a BBCOR bat — the drop-3 standard that’s legal for high school and college, not travel ball.
 So this is the high-school and bat-collector crowd driving the frenzy, not the youth USSSA scene.